 Guys, that’s prettttttty bad odds.
 That means that anywhere from 30-70% of patients are being missed for their SIBO diagnosis, and 20-60% are being diagnosed, when they don’t actually have SIBO.

 With rates like that, you’re probably asking: why would we do these?
 Because they are ONE piece of the puzzle in the clinical picture.
 They’re not the be-all and end-all – however they can inform our diagnosis and treatment.
+In fact, in recent research, HMBT in those with IBS-D predicts who responds to rifaximin 4x greater than administering rifaximin alone, which is approved for the management of IBS-D.

 My challenge is, people are receiving these tests out in the community, willy-nilly, as a definitive diagnosis – and potentially, being unnecessarily treated, or under-treated.

 This isn’t to say I have all the answers.
 I don’t.
 However, I do encourage people to make sure they’re getting well-rounded care and ensuring that they have considered the more likely, and obvious diagnoses before jumping to ‘oh you have leaky gut’ or ‘oh yes this sounds like SIBO’.
 Guys.
-We’re talking here about IBS – the elephant in the room that affects 20% of Canadians yet we seem to feel it’s not a real condition with real treatment options.
+We’re talking here about IBS – the elephant in the room that affects up to 20% of Canadians yet we seem to feel it’s not a real condition with real treatment options.
 But I’m not on that soap box today so I’ll leave that alone. (but if you want to read more about IBS, do so here, and here).

 I’ve been diagnosed with IBS, but treatments or management strategies aren’t working